Achieve ISO 27001 certification

-To begin expressing the benefits of implementing ISO 27001, it’s important to note that we’ve briefly introduced the benefits we’re discussing in our “What is ISO 27001” knowledgebase.
+To start understanding the benefits of implementing ISO 27001, it’s important to note that we’ve briefly introduced the benefits we’re discussing in our “What is ISO 27001” knowledgebase.
 The benefits can be summarised in a single sentence as “preventing information risks before they occur, demonstrating a commitment to continual improvement and security, in turn, attracting new customers and saving money.”

 ISO 27001 helps reduce information security risks

-First and foremost, achieving ISO 27001 certification can help reduce information security and privacy risks plus breaches.
-This could be putting it lightly, in any case.
+First and foremost, achieving ISO 27001 certification can help reduce information security and privacy risks and breaches.
 The rigorous process of reaching compliance forces organisations to look at all the potential information and data security risks and pick out relevant processes to implement from over 114 Annex controls and eleven certification clauses.

-Aside from achieving compliance by creating a proactive approach to nullifying information security risks, ISO 27001 ensures you comply with continually strict requirements like the EU General Data Protection Regulation (GDPR).
-As a result, you are preventing subsequent penalisation for not providing data security and prevention of breaches.
+Besides achieving compliance by creating a proactive approach to nullifying information security risks, ISO 27001 ensures you comply with strict legislative requirements such as the EU General Data Protection Regulation (GDPR).
+As a result, you are preventing penalties for not providing data security and prevention of breaches.

 Certification demonstrates compliance with regulation and a commitment to continual improvement

 Achieving compliance with ISO 27001 is no easy task, let alone receiving certification by an external body for the standard.
-Despite this, the certification process demonstrates to customers, regulators, and other organisations a strong commitment to protecting and preventing information security incidents.
-Whilst setting a solid standard for continual business by future-proofing information handling.
-Aside from this, ISO 27001 conveys that your organisation takes the Data Protection Act and GDPR measures seriously.
+Despite the difficulty, the certification process demonstrates to customers, regulators, and other organisations a strong commitment to protecting and preventing information security incidents.
+It sets a solid standard for continual business by future-proofing information handling.
+In addition, ISO 27001 demonstrates that your organisation takes the Data Protection Act and GDPR measures seriously.
 The DPA and GDPR are sets of obligations and are not independently auditable, thereby making ISO 27001 an expression of compliance with these measures.